Offices: Bloomfield, Enfield, Rocky Hill, Springfield MA

 He has published articles and abstracts.
 He has delivered annual meeting presentations for the American Society for Surgery of the Hand (ASSH), American Association for Hand Surgery (AAHS) and American Academy of Orthopaedic Surgeons (AAOS) and internationally.

 Dr. Berkowitz is an active member of the American Society for Surgery of the Hand and fellow of the American Academy of Orthopaedic Surgeons.
-He is a member of the New Millennium Hand Club with leading members and educators in the field of hand surgery nationally and internationally.
+He is a member of the New Millennium Hand Club with leading members and educators in the field of hand surgery nationally and internationally, as well as the New England Hand Society.
+He is also a member of the Connecticut Sports Medicine Institute at St. Francis Hospital and the Clinical Associate Department of Orthopedic Surgery UCONN Medical School.

 Undergraduate: University of Rochester, B.A.
 Biology 1980, Rochester, New York, Magna Cum Laude 1980, Phi Beta Kappa 1980, Rochester Plan Early Selection Program 1978, 1976 – 1980